derykmakgill/mkgll/_pages/bookshelf.md

 - A New Dictionary of Quotations on Historical Principles from Ancient and Modern Sources

+## Economics

+- Economics in One Lesson: The Shortest and Surest Way to Understand Basic Economics
+- Human Action: A Treatise on Economics
+- What Has Government Done to Our Money?
+- Capitalism: A Treatise on Economics

 ## Letters

 - Letters of Ayn Rand